bavadim/telegramutils/README.md

 This project inspired by linux utils.
 There are two simple programs in this repository:

 - tin - a program for reading messages sent by user to the bot.
-Messages are written to `stdout` in the following format: `chatId,"text"`.
+Messages are written to `stdout` in the following format: `chatId,"text",,,`.
 - tout - program for sending messages from the bot to the telegram user.
-Messages are read from `stdin` and must have the following format: `chatId,"text"`.
+Messages are read from `stdin` and must have the following format: `chatId,"text","button1 text","button2 text","button3 text"`.

 ## Instalation from sources